keiji-imai/blog/content/posts/highschool/index.md

 High school classes suck.
 Sitting in a classroom bored all day might make you feel like your time isn't worth a whole lot.
 But the truth is, your time is super valuable.
 There are so many incredible things you can do with your time.

 The internet is full of world-class educational resources if you just know where to look.
-Hopefully this onslaught of completely free resources will drive home my point.
+The point of this pile of links is to show that your time is valuable, not that you need to do any of these things.

 ### MIT OpenCourseWare